 Group Sharing:

 During the individual sessions, other group members have been part of a support team.
 They have been experiencing and containing their own activation and resource cycles.
 The group sharing time is a container that gives the support team an opportunity to share how they were individually touched by the client’s work.
 At the end of the client’s session I ask each person to quietly check within herself to discover an essence statement that expresses how she was touched by the client’s work.
 The support team is asked to share about themselves.
-I ask them to make “I” statements and share her own experience.
+I ask them to make ‘I’ statements and share her own experience.
 These statements are differentiation statements.
-The statements do not have to be about something wonderful although they might be, however, they can be about something that the surround person found challenging for themselves in the session.
-A differentiation statement that is an “I” statement supports the turn person to be free and differentiated from the surround person’s feelings and material.
+The statements do not have to be about something wonderful although they might be.
+They can be about something that the surround person found challenging for themselves in the session.
+A differentiation statement that is an ‘I’ statement supports the turn person to be free and differentiated from the surround person’s feelings and material.

-They are asked to not interpret, futurize, or psychologize about the client’s work.
+The surround participants are asked to not interpret, futurize, or psychologize about the client’s work.
 The sessions are so rich that each person could spend a half hour to 2 hours sharing.
-However, each support participant usually takes 30 second to 2 minutes to share.
+However, each support participant usually takes 30 seconds to 2 minutes to share.
 The group sharing period can take 15 to 30 minutes.

 Everyone is not required to share.
 However, if a support participant chooses not to share, an assistant or I will check in with them at the beginning of the next break to make sure they are adequately resourced.

 Group sharing is as important for the client as it is for the support person who is sharing.
 This process can be as significant for the client as her own personal work.
 This is a form of authentic sharing so that the person who just had their turn can realize that her presence has an impact and that she is not responsible for others’ experience.
 At the end of a session, clients are often in a prenatal or newborn state of consciousness.
-The sharing is an opportunity for the client to differentiate within herself her own experience from the other participants’ experiences.
+The sharing is an opportunity for the client to differentiate her own experience from the other participants’ experiences.

 I am convinced that this kind of sharing is equally important for newborn babies.
 New babies rarely receive acknowledgment from the primary people in their lives about how the newborn’s presence affects them.
 This is really a differentiation process.
 The baby can hear how it was for others too and with this quality of sharing be able to differentiate the others’ experience from his own.
 This can have the lasting effect of freeing the baby from identifying into his parents’ and other caretakers’ material and feelings.